collin/carol-chung-editor/README.md

   * When the button is clicked, the handler should get a data url using the method from https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL .
 The resulting data url should be stored (in app or localStorage) with description for retrieval.

+### Part 3 Code decisions

+**App State**

+* Debated whether to use React vs vanilla JavaScript.
+Vanilla JS would have worked fine too for this scope but I thought since Angular was in use maybe React would be interesting for comparison.

+* Decided to store the state of which shapes should display on the canvas as an object for faster editing.

+* I separated a lot of logic for rendering square vs rendering circle.
+It would have been possible to create one draw function with conditions for what to draw for which shape but I felt like it was more organized to keep that separate.

+* Similarly I separated logic for handling events into two sections, like handle mouse movement for rectangle vs handle mouse movement for circle.

+* Also for the Shape editor section, I defined two subcomponents for the Circle properties editor vs Rectangle properties editor.
+Although there was some overlap in properties, it seemed a little clearer to separate the property editors.

+* Other decisions were included in the caveats section.

 ## Using the App